 Because of those wonderful bananas, we’re able to reduce sugar and fat.
 I’m only using 1/4 cup of honey for my sweetener; where most muffin recipes use 1/2 to 1 cup of white or brown sugar.
 You can use another sugar substitute in this recipe, if you prefer, but I love the honey flavor it gives these muffins.

 For the fat, just 1/4 cup melted coconut oil (olive oil or avocado oil works, too) is used.
 With the addition of applesauce, you won’t need very much oil to make for a super moist, delicious blueberry muffin.

 Like most muffin recipes, these healthy blueberry banana muffins are very easy to whip up!
 Grab your muffin pan and spray it with cooking spray or line it with parchment paper liners.
 Now, let’s bake some delicious muffins!

-- Start the batter by stirring together the mashed banana, applesauce, eggs, honey (or maple syrup) and oil.
+- Once you mash the bananas, start the batter by stirring together the mashed banana, applesauce, eggs, honey (or maple syrup) and oil.

-- In a separate bowl, combine the flour, cinnamon, baking soda, baking powder and salt.
+- In a separate large bowl, combine the flour, cinnamon, baking soda, baking powder and salt.

 - Combine the wet ingredients with the dry ingredients.
 Mix gently to combine, but don’t over mix.

-- Fill muffin pan.
+- Fill muffin tin.
 Spoon batter into prepared muffin pan, filling each cavity completely full.

 - Bake muffins.
 Place muffins in the oven for 5 minutes at 425ºF.
 After 5 minutes (without removing muffins), reduce heat to 350ºF and bake for 13 to 15 minutes more and until muffins are golden brown and toothpick inserted comes out clean or with just a few moist crumbs.